 At least 31 people were killed last month in a market bombing in China’s Xinjiang region.

 According to The Guardian, the blasts took place at an open market in the morning in the city of Urumqi.

 The assailants drove two vehicles threw the crowded market place and threw explosives from the windows.

 Five people were killed last year when three men, suspected to be Uighurs, drove their car into a crowd of people, BBC News reported.

-Earlier this month, China executed 13 people for terroristic crimes in Xinjiang.
+Earlier this month, China recently executed 13 people for terroristic crimes in Xinjiang.

 They were believed to be a part of the Uighur native group.